spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/palette-canvos/signed-content.md

 - Embedding public keys is part of the EdgeForge process.
 Become familiar with EdgeForge before proceeding with this guide.
 For more information, refer to [EdgeForge](../edgeforge-workflow.md).

+- [Git](https://git-scm.com/downloads).
+You can ensure git installation by issuing the `git --version` command.

+- [openssl](https://www.openssl.org/docs).
+You can ensure openssl installation by issuing the `openssl --help` command.

 - An RSA key pair.
 Both the public and private key must be in PEM format.
 You can use `openssl` to convert keys from other formats into PEM.
 For more information, refer to